 From June 5-26, 2016, I commemorated the 50th anniversary of the March Against Fear by posting #OTD (on this day) social media accounts of what had happened on that date in 1966.
 These posts on Facebook and Twitter serve as an episodic journal for the history.
 Tweets from this commemoration are particularly effective at putting readers in the moment, as if the history is unfolding all over again.

-Here's the link to my archived Twitter record.
+Visit me on Twitter to retrace my daily postings.
 The photos take off after June 7, so be sure to keep scrolling as you step back in time and travel #OTD with the 1966 March Against Fear.

 Working with primary source documents: Create a manifesto.
 What's a manifesto?
-Examine the historical context for the use of this term then click this link to see an original copy of the Manifesto of the Meredith Mississippi Freedom March.
+Examine the historical context for the use of this term then click this link to see a draft of the Manifesto of the Meredith Mississippi Freedom March.
 Study the language of the document and consider its structure.
 What cause or purpose can you envision that would benefit from a manifesto?
 Write your own manifesto for that endeavor.

 Working with primary source documents: Read the news.
 Download the accompanying files for three crucial news stories from the March Against Fear: